What to do When Being Pulled Over by Law Enforcement for Possible DUI

 The officer will ask you to perform the Field Sobriety Tests

 Most people know about these.
-The walk and turn, stand on one leg, count backwards… they are tests of your motor skills and cognitive functions for signs of impairment from alcohol.
+The walk and turn, stand on one leg, count backward… they are tests of your motor skills and cognitive functions for signs of impairment from alcohol.
 But what most people do not know is that you can say no. This is what the Police Officer is hoping you don’t know.
 But you can just tell him that you choose not to do the field sobriety tests.
 Doing so isn’t evidence you are intoxicated.
 It is just you exercising your constitutional rights.
 And this is one right you should exercise.

 However, the officer may offer you a chance to do what is Known as the PBT, or Portable Breath Test